Go for a glorious midsummer hike

 Keen golfers are spoilt for choice in Arrowtown, with four exceptional golf courses nearby.

-The Hills is a Marquee Course and co-host to the New Zealand Open.
+The Hills is a renowned championship golf course.
 A 6596-metre par 72 championship course, The Hills has spectacular mountain scenery and a sculpture park packed with phenomenal works from contemporary artists.

 Millbrook is home to the New Zealand Open.
 Their two 18-hole championship courses, Coronet 18 and Remarkables 18, each feature five different tee positions for complete enjoyment at all levels of playing expertise.